-the MIB view of the SNMP context to which this conceptual row authorizes access for notifications.

 '''

+vacmAccessNotifyViewName OBJECT-TYPE

+SYNTAX

+SnmpAdminString (SIZE(0..32))

+MAX-ACCESS

+read-create

+STATUS

+current

+DESCRIPTION "The value of an instance of this object identifies

+the MIB view of the SNMP context to which this

+conceptual row authorizes access for notifications.

 The identified MIB view is that one for which the

 vacmViewTreeFamilyViewName has the same value as the

 instance of this object; if the value is the empty

 string or if there is no active MIB view having this

 value of vacmViewTreeFamilyViewName, then no access

 is granted.

 { ''H } -- the empty string

+DEFVAL

 ::= { vacmAccessEntry 7 }

 vacmAccessStorageType OBJECT-TYPE

-StorageType

-SYNTAX
+SYNTAX StorageType

 MAX-ACCESS

 read-create

+STATUS

-STATUS current
+current

 DESCRIPTION "The storage type for this conceptual row.

 Conceptual rows having the value 'permanent' need not

 allow write-access to any columnar objects in the row.

+{ nonVolatile }

 DEFVAL

-{ nonVolatile }

 ::= { vacmAccessEntry 8 }

 vacmAccessStatus OBJECT-TYPE

-RowStatus

-SYNTAX
+SYNTAX RowStatus

-MAX-ACCESS

-read-create
+MAX-ACCESS read-create

-STATUS

 current

 DESCRIPTION "The status of this conceptual row.

-The RowStatus TC [RFC1903] requires that this
+The RowStatus TC [RFC2579] requires that this

 DESCRIPTION clause states under which circumstances

 other objects in this row can be modified:

 The value of this object has no effect on whether

 other objects in this conceptual row can be modified.

 ::= { vacmAccessEntry 9 }

 -- Information about MIB views

--- Support for instance-level granularity is optional.

--- In some implementations, instance-level access control

--- granularity may come at a high performance cost.
-Managers

--- should avoid requesting such configurations unnecessarily.

-vacmMIBViews

-OBJECT IDENTIFIER ::= { vacmMIBObjects 5 }

-vacmViewSpinLock OBJECT-TYPE

-Wijnen, et. al.
+Wijnen, et al.

 Standards Track

-[Page 19]
+[Page 20]

 '''

-SYNTAX TestAndIncr MAX-ACCESS read-write STATUS current

-DESCRIPTION "An advisory lock used to allow cooperating SNMP Command Generator applications to coordinate their use of the Set operation in creating or modifying views.
+''' -- Support for instance-level granularity is optional. -- In some implementations, instance-level access control -- granularity may come at a high performance cost.
+Managers -- should avoid requesting such configurations unnecessarily.
+OBJECT IDENTIFIER ::= { vacmMIBObjects 5 } vacmMIBViews vacmViewSpinLock OBJECT-TYPE SYNTAX TestAndIncr MAX-ACCESS read-write current DESCRIPTION "An advisory lock used to allow cooperating SNMP Command Generator applications to coordinate their use of the Set operation in creating or modifying views.
 When creating a new view or altering an existing view, it is important to understand the potential interactions with other uses of the view.
 The vacmViewSpinLock should be retrieved.
 The name of the view to be created should be determined to be unique by the SNMP Command Generator application by consulting the vacmViewTreeFamilyTable.
 Finally, the named view may be created (Set), including the advisory lock.
 If another SNMP Command Generator application has altered the views in the meantime, then the spin lock's value will have changed, and so this creation will fail because it will specify the wrong value for the spin lock.

-Since this is an advisory lock, the use of this lock is not enforced.

-::= { vacmMIBViews 1 }
+Since this is an advisory lock, the use of this lock is not enforced. ::= { vacmMIBViews 1 } vacmViewTreeFamilyTable OBJECT-TYPE SYNTAX SEQUENCE OF VacmViewTreeFamilyEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "Locally held information about families of subtrees within MIB views.
+Each MIB view is defined by two sets of view subtrees: - the included view subtrees, and - the excluded view subtrees. '''

-vacmViewTreeFamilyTable OBJECT-TYPE

-SYNTAX SEQUENCE OF VacmViewTreeFamilyEntry

-not-accessible MAX-ACCESS

-STATUS current

-DESCRIPTION "Locally held information about families of subtrees within MIB views.

-Each MIB view is defined by two sets of view subtrees:

-- the included view subtrees, and - the excluded view subtrees.
+Every such view subtree, both the included and the

-Every such view subtree, both the included and the excluded ones, is defined in this table.
+excluded ones, is defined in this table.

 To determine if a particular object instance is in a particular MIB view, compare the object instance's OBJECT IDENTIFIER with each of the MIB view's active entries in this table.
 If none match, then the object instance is not in the MIB view.
 If one or more match, then the object instance is included in, or excluded from, the MIB view according to the value of vacmViewTreeFamilyType in the entry whose value of vacmViewTreeFamilySubtree has the most sub-identifiers.
-If multiple entries match and have the same number of sub-identifiers, then the lexicographically greatest instance of vacmViewTreeFamilyType determines the inclusion or exclusion.
+If multiple entries match and have the same number of sub-identifiers (when wildcarding is specified with the value of vacmViewTreeFamilyMask), then the lexicographically greatest instance of vacmViewTreeFamilyType determines the inclusion or exclusion.